Treatment for Migraine Headaches in Delray Beach, FL

 If you are opposed to taking medication for your migraine headaches, a more non-traditional therapy may help ease the symptoms of your headache.

 - Biofeedback: a relaxation technique that used special equipment to help you monitor and control stress

 - Massage Therapy

 - Cognitive Behavioral Therapy: this type of psychotherapy teaches you how behaviors and thoughts affect how you perceive pain

 - Herbs, Vitamins, and Minerals

 Living a healthy, relaxed lifestyle is important in controlling and preventing migraines.
 Performing exercises that promote muscle relaxation, getting sufficient sleep and rest can all help prevent migraine headaches.
-If you have any additional questions or concerns about diagnosing or treating migraines, call Palm Beach Pain Institute today at (561) 499-7020.
+If you have any additional questions or concerns about diagnosing or treating migraines, call Palm Beach Pain Institute in Delray Beach today at (561) 499-7020.